marsacotan/go-zabbix7/README.md

 ```
 ### 2. Three ways to obtain and use a token, using host creation as an example.

+There are three ways to set the token:

+Obtain the token by logging in directly with your account and password.
+Set the existing token in an environment variable.
+Set the existing token in the created client, for example, client.Config.AuthToken = your_token.

+Below are specific usage examples.
+The provided code is functional, and you can extend it based on your requirements.

+---

-#### You can obtain the token using the account credentials, then set the token like this: client.Config.AuthToken = token.
+1. You can obtain the token using the account credentials, then set the token like this: client.Config.AuthToken = token.
 ```go
 package main